rush-03/loan_prediction/README.md

 # loan_predic
-predicting the approval status of loan depending on the information provided using python. cleaning and visualzation of data using python libraries. training model by fitting data into linear regression model-machine learning algorithm. checking the accuracy of model.
+Predicting the approval status of loan depending on the information provided using python.
+Cleaning and visualzation of data using python libraries.
+Training model by fitting data into linear regression model-machine learning algorithm.
+Checking the accuracy of model.